stowball/Suzi/README.md

 * Starter content styles, including clean typography, lists, tables, etc
 * Starter form element styles: stacked on small-screen to 2-column at the breakpoint of your choice
 * Simple form validation
-* Responsive, touch-friendly carousels with optional navigation & pagination, analytics tracking & cookie-based remembering of last visible slide
+* Responsive, lazy-load, touch-friendly carousels with optional navigation & pagination, analytics tracking & cookie-based remembering of last visible slide
 * Simple, accessible JavaScript tabs with cookie-based remembering of the open pane
 * Simple, accessible JavaScript accordions with cookie-based remembering of the open pane
 * Tabs instead of spaces :)